'Liberty Belle' (Boy Commandos #1).

 Early life and comics career

 Charles Albert Winter was born in 1896 in Jersey City, New Jersey.
-He worked as an advertising artist during the 1920s and 1930s before doing his first comic book work through Harry "A" Chesler's shop in the late 1930s.
-His first known credit is a 5-page 'Kardak the Mystic Magician' story for the first issue of the MLJ Comics title Top Notch Comics in 1939.
+During the 1920s and 1930s, he worked as an advertising artist, before doing his first comic book work through Harry "A" Chesler's shop in the late 1930s.
+His first known credit is a 1939 5-page 'Kardak the Mystic Magician' story for the first issue of the MLJ Comics title Top Notch Comics.

 Iger Studios

-Winter joined Jerry Iger's studio shortly afterwards, through which he did most of his work for Fox Comics in 1940-1941.
+Winter joined Jerry Iger's studio shortly afterwards, through which he did most of his work for Fox Comics between 1940 and 1941.
 This included regular work on 'Captain Savage' (1940-1941) in Mystery Men Comics and The Flame, a feature about a fast freighter captain/bounty hunter in the Pacific Ocean.
 For Wonderworld Comics, he drew the secret agent comic 'K-51 Spies At War' (1940-1941) as well as 'Black Lion' (1941), about a big game hunter who goes hunting for criminals out of boredom.

 In the 1940s, Winter worked on Fiction House properties like 'Camilla' and 'ZX-5 Spies In Action' for Jumbo Comics (1940).
 He returned to this company in 1942 with 'Inspector Dayton' in Jumbo Comics and 'Shark Brodie' in Fight Comics, and then again in 1949 with the futuristic 'Mysta of the Moon' in Planet Comics.